Motor tics

 • More extensive, well-controlled studies with long-term follow-up are needed to establish the efficacy and generalizability of neurofeedback for TS.

-In conclusion, while some promising evidence supports the effectiveness of neurofeedback for Tourette syndrome, further research is necessary to establish standardized protocols, determine optimal electrode placements, and address the variability in treatment outcomes.
+In conclusion, while promising evidence supports the effectiveness of neurofeedback for Tourette syndrome, further research is needed to establish standardized protocols, determine optimal electrode placements, and address variability in treatment outcomes.
 Neurofeedback for Tourette syndrome holds the potential to be a complementary

 Add a Comment